Ariel Winter Parties In A Tight Blue Minidress With Co-Star Nolan Gould

 Ariel and Nolan play siblings Alex and Luke Dunphy on the hit ABC show, and their close relationship is not just on-screen.
 The two are good friends in real life, and often show up on each other’s social media accounts.
 This is just the latest example.

 As befitting a major birthday for a Hollywood star, the festivities took place at the swanky XS Las Vegas.
-The lavish club features a dance floor and poolside patio and is housed in the famous Encore hotel.
+The lavish club, housed in the famous Encore hotel, features a dance floor and poolside patio.

 In the picture, Ariel stands in a group of four, which included Nolan.
 She wore a tight blue cerulean minidress that hugged her curves in all the right places.
 It featured an off-the-shoulder neckline, showcasing the star’s defined collarbone.